-Asian shares firm, betting China won't disappoint
+Asian shares manage muted cheer for China growth

 Much of that growth has been driven by a booming housing market, that authorities are now trying to clamp down on without triggering a price collapse.

-On Wall Street, the Dow .DJI ended Tuesday up 0.42 percent, while the S&P 500 .SPX added 0.62 percent and the Nasdaq .IXIC 0.85 percent.
-The pan-European STOXX 600 index rose 1.5 percent to its highest level in nearly a week.
+Sentiment had got an early lift from Wall Street which benefited from encouraging corporate earnings.
+The Dow .DJI ended Tuesday up 0.42 percent, while the S&P 500 .SPX added 0.62 percent and the Nasdaq .IXIC 0.85 percent.

-Of the 52 S&P 500 companies that have reported results to date for the third quarter, 81 percent had earnings that topped average analyst estimates, according to Thomson Reuters I/B/E/S.
+Of the 52 S&P 500 companies that have reported results to date for the third quarter, 81 percent had earnings that topped average analyst estimates, according to forecasts collated by Thomson Reuters I/B/E/S.

 One company seemingly disappointing investors was Intel (INTC.O), which slid 5.4 percent after the bell despite beating expectations on its earnings.